charlesleavitt13/pidoors/pidoors/INSTALLATION_GUIDE.md

 2. **Configure basic settings**:
    - System Name: Give your system a name
-   - Timezone: Set your timezone
+   - Timezone: Set your timezone.
+This Settings-page value is authoritative for the whole system (`config.php` is only a fallback before this row exists).
+Access log timestamps are stored in this local time.
    - Session Timeout: 3600 seconds (1 hour) is recommended

 3. **Configure Email Notifications** (optional):